stnolting/neorv32/README.md

 The project’s change log is available in the [CHANGELOG.md](https://github.com/stnolting/neorv32/blob/master/CHANGELOG.md) file in the root directory of this repository.
 To see the changes between releases visit the project's [release page](https://github.com/stnolting/neorv32/releases).

+The documentation of the software framework is available online on [GitHub-pages](https://stnolting.github.io/neorv32/files.html).
 For more detailed information take a look at the [:page_facing_up: NEORV32 data sheet](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf) (pdf).